gevorgyana/rust-problem-solving/count-the-repetitions/README.md

 B.len(), then see where we found the last one - if at some position that we have already seen, then stop - we have found a cycle.
 If not, then go on, but remember that we had been at this position.

+-- See also the main.rs comments.
+Don't even need to remember the position, just remember the proportions of how many As we can get from how many Bs.
+That's it.
+Stop when you recognize the cycle.
+-- Example solutions

+abcdefg
+acf:
+1 A = 1 B and stopped at one-before-the-last char
+2 A = 2 B and stopped at one-before-the-last char found cycle
+Need N B's? take N A's.
+How many A's are left?
+L = s1 - N.
+We really need to get B N * M times.
+We only got it N times.
+Now we need to get it N * M times, where M is from 0 to whatever.
+L / N = M

+No!
+Get as many B's as you can from the # of A's that you have.
+We got N ones.
+Then divide N / N and get one.
+For this case this is indeed correct.

+Generally, see how we can get B's from A's.
+We will have a rule that has length up to 100 for consecutive values of the argument.
+Then we count how many B's we can get from the # of A's that we have.
+Say it is
+S. Then we know that the lenght of one block of B's is K, so we need to know how many blocks we can get - divide S / K and you will get M, which is the maximum value that problem asks for.

+--
+abcdefg
+aca:
+1 A = 1 B and stopped at the first char
+4 A = 2 B and stopped at the first char found the cycle

+--
+abcdefgaa
+aca:
+1 A = 1 B and stopped at one-before-the-last-character
+2 A = 2 B and stopped at one-before-the-last character. found the cycle

+==
+(use that greedy approach to get the most economic substring. we can't do better than that, and we do at least as good as with all other possibilities)